ishaqjones/osTicket-Ticket-Lifecycle-Examples/README.md

 </p>

 Logged in as Lead Admin, following up on additional tickets.
-The  equipment request will be assigned to John Doe Level 1 as Jane is resolving Karen's request.
+Triaging, all equipment requests will be assigned to John Doe Level 1 as Jane is resolving Karen's request.

 <p>